Philippine National Railways: CRRC diesel multiple unit livery (2021)

 The latest effort to the revitalization of the South Main Line, particularly the Bicol Express intercity service, was unveiled in 2019 dubbed the "South Long Haul" project.
 A scale model of the train that would have been used was revealed during a contract signing ceremony between the Philippine National Railways, its superior agency the Department of Transportation, and the Chinese rolling stock manufacturer CRRC Zhuzhou Locomotive.
 The three-car train will also feature a red-orange livery with black stripes on its windows.
 This train would have arrived in 2021.

 However, on February 24, 2021, PNR cancelled the contract with CRRC Zhuzhou Locomotive due to the procurement process being questioned by the Commission on Audit, and the failure of CRRC Zhuzhou Locomotive to submit post-qualification bidding requirements.

 NSCR electric multiple unit livery (2021)

 In line with the construction of the North–South Commuter Railway, the Department of Transportation ordered 104 train cars (13 sets) of electric multiple units from Sumitomo Corporation and Japan Transport Engineering Company on July 16, 2019.
 The original proposal featured a bluish-purple livery in the 2019 scale model of the Sustina Commuter.

 However, the livery design was changed when PNR revealed a mock-up of the front cab for the PNR EM10000 class trains on June 29, 2021.
 The livery now features a red-orange color livery and eagle design highlights on the sides of the lead cars of the train.

-Appearances in media

-Various rolling stocks in the Philippine National Railways appeared in multiple movies.
-Most of the rolling stock were old ones and they were filmed before becoming inactive or scrapped.